Margaret Minnicks has been an online writer for many years. She writes articles that are interesting to her readers.

 - The ice trays will either have ice or water in them.

-- Dirty dishes can stay in the sink until you get around to washing them.
+- Dirty dishes can stay in the sink until you get around to washing them without someone nagging you about it.

-Living alone can be one of the greatest joys an adult can experience especially since they do not have to deal with those things listed above.
+Living alone can be one of the greatest joys adults can experience especially since they do not have to deal with those things listed above.

 More Me Time

 Living alone gives people time to get to know themselves better by having as much "me time" as they need.
-They are free from the distractions and judgments from others.
-Steven Kurutz wrote in the New York Times that people have habits that are off limits when they live with someone else.
+They are free from distractions and judgments from others.
+Steven Kurutz wrote in the New York Times that people have habits that are off-limits when they live with someone else.

 When someone lives alone, the solo dweller gets to know himself better.
 He is not being watched and told what to do and what not to do.